 ("One academic year" at UW is defined as three full-time quarters per the academic calendar, including final exams week.
 An exception to the academic year rule is provided for graduate students whose programs require immediate participation in CPT.
 The program requirement must be for all students in the program and should be listed on the program's website in the curriculum description.)

 - Are in a major (Premajor students, who are not yet admitted into a major, are not eligible for CPT.
 CPT cannot be authorized based on a minor or certificate program).

 - Will earn your degree from UW (visiting exchange students are not eligible for CPT).

 You may request authorization for CPT to participate in training that is integral to your established curriculum.
 Training may be required or optional for your degree.
 Required training must be clearly identified and described in the course catalog or similar publication.

-If the training is not required by your degree program, ISS requires you to receive academic credit from an internship, cooperative education program, practicum, or similar course through your academic department.
+If the training is not required by your major degree program, ISS requires you to receive academic credit from an internship, cooperative education program, practicum, or similar course through your academic department.
 Your academic department might not require you to earn credit for an optional training/work experience, but ISS requires academic credit be earned in order to authorize CPT.
 The credit must be earned in the same quarter for which CPT is authorized, though exceptions may be granted for students pursuing CPT during their vacation quarter.
 You must earn at least one CPT-related credit for each quarter of authorization granted.
 Graduate students may not use thesis or dissertation credit to fulfill the credit requirement.

 CPT Application Procedures